Research & Commentary: Carbon Tax Proposal Is a Bad Idea for Utah

 The purpose of the carbon tax is to decrease carbon-dioxide emissions by levying a tax based on the amount of emissions produced.
 The tax would begin at $10 per ton in 2020, increasing by 3.5 percent each year until it reaches $100 per ton.
 The proposal would also impose an 8.89-cent-per-gallon gasoline tax in 2020, which would increase by 3.5 percent each year until it reaches 88.9 cents per gallon.
 Diesel fuel would be taxed at 10.6 cents per gallon in 2020, and would increase by 3.5 percent each year until it reaches $1.02 per gallon.
 Jet fuel would be taxed at 9.57 cents per gallon in 2020, and like the gasoline and diesel taxes, increase by 3.5 percent each year, until it reaches 95.7 cents per gallon.
 Natural gas would be taxed at 53.12 cents per 1,000 cubic feet in 2020, increasing by 3.5 percent each year until reaching $5.31 per 1,000 cubic feet.

-A Fiscal Note prepared for the program estimates the carbon tax would cost Utah taxpayers $980 million in just its first two years on the books.
-Unlike many other carbon tax bills proposed in other states, there is no provision to return any collected tax revenue to low-income families or businesses in the form of a rebate or dividend.
+A Fiscal Note prepared for the program estimates the carbon tax could cost Utah taxpayers $980 million in just its first two years on the books.
+[A substitute version of the bill reduced these cost to taxpayers to $949.4 million in the first two years of the tax.]
+Unlike many other carbon tax bills proposed in other states, there is no provision to return any collected tax revenue to low-income families or businesses in the form of a direct rebate or dividend.

 These rebates and dividends are important because carbon-dioxide taxes are inherently regressive and disproportionally harm low-income families.
 The Congressional Budget Office (CBO) found a $28 per ton carbon tax would result in energy costs being 250 percent higher for the poorest one-fifth of households than the richest one-fifth of households.